 Between 1974 and 1978, serial killer Ted Bundy brutally assaulted and murdered at least 30 young girls and women.
 Though he was arrested and jailed multiple times for the attacks, Bundy managed to break out of prison twice throughout the investigation — once in June of 1977 and again in December of 1977.
 During his second escape, Bundy assaulted several women, resulting in the grisly murders of two Florida State University students and a 12-year-old girl.
-Piers Morgan sits down with some lesser known but equally terrifying offenders in the series "Serial Killer with Piers Morgan," premiering July 16 at 7/6c on Oxygen.

 The crime scene photos taken throughout the investigation until Bundy’s apprehension in 1978 provide insight into the brutality and sick mind of the manipulative and "charming" serial killer.
 Scroll down to see what authorities uncovered.

 Victim remains from the Issaquah dump site.
 In September 1974, police found the bodies of Janice Ott and Denise Naslund two months after they went missing from Lake Sammamish State Park in Washington.
 According to "Snapped Notorious: Ted Bundy," the remains of multiple women were discovered along with Ott and Naslund in the remote wooded area known as Bundy's Issaquah dump site.